 When kept together nipped toes and tails are very common where there is a lack of space or an aggressive cage mate.
 Common causes also occur when there is a lack of food for all of them, or a lack of hiding places and basking spots.

-Keep an eye on dominant behaviour, the more aggressive lizard will grow in size quicker and the problem will accelerate.
-The best option is to always house individually, although if there is enough space provided then you may not ever see any aggressive behaviour but in the long term more space is a must for the health of a Bearded Dragon.
+Keep an eye on dominant behavior, the more aggressive lizard will grow in size quicker and the problem will accelerate.
+The best option is to always house individually, although if there is enough space provided then you may not ever see any aggressive behavior in the long term, more space is a must for the health of a Bearded Dragon.

 When you do notice a bitten toe or tail then quickly bath the area in warm water and apply an antiseptic such as Tamadine, it is rare that the tail or toe will ever grow back but at least the deterioration is halted, if left unchecked then the infection can spread and they’ll lose a lot more of their bodies.

-In very young Bearded Dragons, you’ll also sometimes see infections caused from insects that have been left in the vivarium with the babies.
-Insects get hungry too, and will bite anything to see if it’s edible.
+In very young Bearded Dragons, you’ll also sometimes see infections caused by insects that have been left in the vivarium with the babies.
+Insects get hungry too and will bite anything to see if it’s edible.

 Bearded Dragon Parasites

-The quickest way to see if your reptile has an parasites is to check their excrement, note especially for any reddish/blood coloured poo as this is a fairly sure sign of intestinal issues.
+The quickest way to see if your reptile has any parasites is to check their excrement, note especially for any reddish/blood-colored poo as this is a fairly sure sign of intestinal issues.
 The most common parasite in reptiles is Coccidia, evidence suggests that these parasites can come from crickets/ locusts/ worms etc… that have been bred in unsanitary conditions.